catamphetamine/react-pages/README.md

 }
 ```

-Now go to http://localhost:3000 and you should see your React webpage rendered with navigation working.

-Having that thing working one can then set up the main web server like this
+The final step is to set up the main web server like this

  * All Http GET requests starting with `/assets` return static files
  * All Http GET requests starting with `/api` call REST API methods